Who Buys the Materials?

 I have been remodeling and renovating homes for over 45 years.
 I started before there was an internet, giant home improvement stores, or cell phones with an App for everything.
 Bottom line up front: Let your contractor purchase and install all the materials.

 It would be incredible rare and most unusual for anyone who is not an experienced and licensed contractor with decades of experience who can purchase and install materials safely, correctly, and to all applicable building codes for less.
 A contractor’s number 1 priority is to ensure your job is performed correctly and to high standards, so you and your family are safe and comfortable knowing they did their absolute best for you.
 A contractor with integrity and passion will always focus on you and your family, not their bank account.
-Yes, this level of integrity is highly unusual and even harder to recognize today, but there are still a few contractors out there that believe and live this highly important value and will never do anything less at any price – Like DAD’s!.
+Yes, this level of integrity is highly unusual and even harder to recognize today, but there are still a few contractors out there that believe and live this highly important value and will never do anything less at any price – Like DAD’s Construction!

 Who Buys the Materials?
 Let’s take a closure look at the contractor purchasing the materials by considering a toilet.
 Why a toilet?
 Well, why not?
 We all use the toilet multiple times every day.
 I think it’s safe to assume it’s a super important part of our bathroom!
 A contractor will likely buy hundreds or even thousands of toilets over a career.
 You, the customer might buy 1 or 2 over several decades.
 Who do you think gets better pricing?
 The person who purchases 1 toilet every 20 years or the contractor who buys hundreds of toilets over the same period?